-Each programme is comprised of residentials, online workshops and self-study modules.
+Each programme is comprised of residentials, online workshops and self-study units.
 These are compulsory elements which have been sequenced to maximise your learning and development and attendance is mandatory for all.
 The below table provides an overview of these core elements:

-Residential Residentials are a core component of the curriculum and provide a crucial opportunity for you to meet your fellow Pathways leaders and form a network.
+Residential The residential is a core component of the curriculum and provides a crucial opportunity for you to meet your fellow Pathways leaders and form a network.
 You will be immersed in the learning experience, providing an opportunity to learn away from your work context.
 The residential lasts two days and you will have the option to stay for two nights.
 Workshops Our workshops are online learning experiences designed to build knowledge and peer relationships.
-The curriculum will be integrated with your coaching sessions, residential experiences and self-study modules.
-Self-study modules There are six self-study modules on Pathway 2 which are sequenced to complement your learning at online workshops and deliberate practice sessions.
-The self-study modules are all hosted on your online learning platform my.thefrontline.
-The modules consist of reading information, watching videos, completing short activities, opportunities for sharing written reflections and answering short quiz-type questions.
-They take approximately 1.5 hours to complete and there is no formal assessment involved.
-There will be a mix of core modules and self-selected study throughout the programme, with the expectation that some of these will need to be completed ahead of another component of the programme.
-We hope that by having the self-study modules set up like this allows you to have some flexibility to complete the learning in your own time and commitments.
+The curriculum will be integrated with your coaching sessions, residential experiences and self-study units.
+Self-study units Self-study units will be sequenced to complement and support your learning at online workshops and residentials.
+You will have access to my.thefrontline.org.uk, a learning platform that will host programme information (such as agendas and residential logistics) and programme content.
+Self-study units will consist of reading materials, audio and video recordings, quizzes, and reflective logs.
+There will be a mix of core and self-selected study throughout the programme and there is an expectation that some of these will need to be completed ahead of an online workshop or residential.
 Leadership development coaching You will receive online leadership development coaching throughout the programme.
 These 90-minute sessions will support you to identify areas of strength and development, enhancing your leadership practice and embedding learning.
-Deliberate practice sessions Practice sessions are led by Leadership Development Coaches (LDC) in small groups whereby you'll use the deliberate practice model.
-Deliberate practice enables the space to practice essential skills with peers and mentors in a safe environment.